Nandinibajaj28/Nandinibajaj28/README.md

 ## 👋 Hi there

--👩‍💻 IT Student
+- 👩‍💻 IT Student
--🧠Thoughts about Engineering at [MyBlog](https://blog-codewithnandini.hashnode.dev/) -📚 Currently practicing Data Structures & Algorithms (DSA).
+- 🧠Thoughts about Engineering at [MyBlog](https://blog-codewithnandini.hashnode.dev/)
+- 📚 Currently practicing Data Structures & Algorithms (DSA).
 - ✍️Learning Next.js and writing Blogs.
--🤝Happy to connect!
+- 🤝Happy to connect!
 Amazing folks, and build an Awesome network.

 ### 🚀 Tech Stack
 <p align="left">